slangenbach/hvac-optimization/README.md

 ## Resources
-All materials (documentation, papers, books, blog posts, etc.) used to conduct the study are listed in the references section of the summary notebook `notebooks/00-summary.ipynb`.
+All materials (documentation, papers, books, blog posts, etc.) used to conduct the study are listed in the references section of the summary notebook (see above).